lokeshbio/Amplicon_course/Blast_exercise/Blast_exercise.md

 When you look at the score and the E-value for a same match in two different blast runs, what would remain the same and what would change?
 And why so?

-Which of these blast programs do you think is the slowest and why?
+Which of these blast programs do you think is the fastest for sequences of same nucleotide and protein length with the similar databases and why?